IMLS/estimating-wifi/imls-backend/README.md

 ./setup-for-tests.sh
 ```

-This will read in the environment variables for your containers (which we need), and then run a sequence of SQL commands to insert test data as well as create a user.
+This will read in the needed environment variables for your containers, and then run a sequence of SQL commands to insert test data as well as create a user.
 That user is library `KY0069-002` and the API key for that user is `hello-goodbye`.

 ## Testing everything